‘Vanderpump Rules’ Scheana Shay & Robert Parks Valletta’s Relationship Heats Up

 Scheana Shay and her new boyfriend can’t stop flaunting their romance online.

-Although the Vanderpump Rules star’s divorce from Mike Shay has not yet been finalized, she’s appears to be moving forward with Robert Parks Valletta and when it comes to their time together, Scheana Shay frequently shares videos and photos on her many social media pages.
+Although the Vanderpump Rules star’s divorce from Mike Shay has not yet been finalized, she appears to be moving forward with Robert Parks Valletta, and when it comes to their time together, Scheana Shay frequently shares videos and photos on her many social media pages.

 On March 9, Radar Online shared the latest series of photos of Scheana Shay and Robert Parks Valletta, which featured the couple cozying up to one another while enjoying a concert in Los Angeles.
 In one photo, Valletta was pictured with his arms wrapped around Scheana Shay’s neck.
 In another, he was seen with Shay gripping onto his arm.

-In February, Scheana Shay first confirmed she and Robert Parks Vallettta were dating while walking the red carpet at the premiere of his latest project, Bronzeville.
+In February, Scheana Shay first confirmed she and Robert Parks Valletta were dating while walking the red carpet at the premiere of his latest project, Bronzeville.
 The couple was then spotted at an OK!
 Magazine party, but chose to steer clear of the red carpet.

 Over the weekend, as rumors continue to swirl in regard to what led up to Scheana Shay’s split from her husband, Mike Shay, Scheana Shay returned from a trip to Big Bear with her boyfriend and attended the iHeart Radio Music Awards in Los Angeles.